An Alarm Philosophy has to follow specific standards, and you could be held accountable for not applying the standards to your alarm system design.

 The maintenance of the alarm system is an ongoing activity.
 There is no reason to take a break from the maintenance of the alarm system during alarm projects.

 The savings of doing systematic maintenance of the alarm system is:

 - No need for costly alarm projects after modifications

 - Less risk of shutdowns

-Consequences of not maintaining the alarms with an alarm management system is that you will have too many alarms presented in the alarm system within a specified time period.
+The consequences of not maintaining the alarms is that you will have too many alarms presented in the alarm system within a specified time period.
 The operator will be unable to respond to alarms in a structured and safe way during an alarm flood.
 This can in turn lead to mistakes, damage to people and assets and in worst case lead to shutdown of the facility, all of which are costly consequences.

-To conclude: alarm maintenance is not only important, but also necessary in order to maintain an alarm system and make sure that the alarm management lifecycle is continuous.
+To conclude: alarm maintenance is not only important, but necessary in order to maintain an alarm system and make sure that the alarm management lifecycle is continuous.
 This includes a periodic review of key parameters against the alarm philosophy.
-All of these activities can be simplified by using an alarm management system.

 Optimised alarms ensure optimised decisions!